Options narrowing for Varadkar if he and Martin do not reach agreement

 Now, if there is no an agreement with Martin, he only has the power to call an election.

-He may would be powerless to stop a Dáil, which will be convulsed in electioneering, collapsing his administration.
+He may be powerless to stop a Dáil which will be convulsed in electioneering from collapsing his administration.